 - Continue for reps, then switch sides and repeat, performing equal reps on each.

-Benefits: Squeeze in multi-muscle benefits with this move that targets the glutes and hamstrings as well as the obliques.
+Benefits: Squeeze in multi-muscle benefits with the fire hydrant exercise that targets the glutes and hamstrings as well as the obliques.

 - Get on all fours with your hands directly under your shoulders and your knees directly under your hips.